elbersb/segregation/cran-comments.md

-This is the first submission of this package.
+This is a resubmission.

+* fixed LICENSE file
+* updated URLs in README

 ## Test environments